 A very nice lowland species.
 The plants from Missima differ considerably from the Rossel ones.
 Since Rossel is the type locality, I have some doubts whether both populations really represent the same species.
 Maybe, the Missima plants represent an undescribed species!

 Antfern.
-Lecanopteris deparioides rhizomes are covered by wax.
+Lecanopteris carnosa rhizomes are not covered by scales or wax.
 Very interesting and rare in collections.
 With their strangely shaped hollow rhizomes they look very bizzare!
 Lecanopteris species are spread over Indonesia and Malaysia.
 They form hollow rhizomes that are inhabited by ants in the wild.
 In cultivation they easily grow without ants, however.

 Very interesting species.
 The caudex bears numerous undivided thorns.
 The pink coloured berries are striking.
 Unfortunately, the geographical origin of the species is unclear, because I got my mother plants without accurate information from a botanical collection.